How many matchings cover the nodes of a graph?: Introduction

 The minimum value $k$ where a matching-$k$-cover exists was calculated by Wang, Song and Yuan in time $O(nm)$.
 This algorithm was published in \cite{erratum} where the authors corrected their previous paper \cite{matching_cover_china}.
-The authors also show that the problem can be solved using matroid union (of matching matroids) and hence the node-weighted version of the problem can also be solved in polynomial time.
-Besides the new good characterization theorem, our solution is conceptually simpler (we do not use blossoms and the Gallai-Edmonds theorem for the case $k>1$).
-This leads to further advantages: we provide a faster implementation and a solution of the edge-weighted version for non-negative weights.
+The authors also observed that the problem can be solved using matroid union (of matching matroids) and hence the node-weighted version of the problem can also be solved in polynomial time (note that our new minmax result (Corollary \ref{cor:main}) does not follow from the minmax theorem from matroid union).
+The algorithm of Wang, Song and Yuan \cite{erratum} builds upon Edmonds Gallai theorem for non bipartite matching plus some augmenting path techniques and some additional technical arguments.